Painter's Cave

 Painter's Cave is a cave in the British Overseas Territory of Gibraltar.

 It is located close to Royal Naval Hospital.
 It is a narrow cave, approximately 5–6 meters long.
 It has an entrance about 3 meters high.
-The cave has old graffiti from 1877 when was discovered.
+The cave has old graffiti from 1877 when it was discovered.
 It has two floors loosely connected and various rock formations.